-Term Description MDU Multi Dwelling Unit A building which has two or more premises such as an apartment building.
-Microduct A specially manufactured tube that is used for fibre installation through the blowing technique.
-Micronet An Ericsson System consisting of microducts and cables used by Chorus for the optical fibre distribution network.
-NZCCPTS New Zealand Committee for the Co-ordination of Power and Telecommunication Systems OD Outer Diameter OFDF Optical Fibre Distribution Frame An optical fibre distribution frame installed in the CO to provide connectivity between the Chorus active transmission equipment to the outside plant network.
+Term Description OFDF Optical Fibre Distribution Frame An optical fibre distribution frame installed in the CO to provide connectivity between the Chorus active transmission equipment to the outside plant network.
 OLT Optical Line Terminal A GPON Access Node installed in Chorus' CO that provides for the delivery of UFB services.
 The GPON OLT is installed in Chorus exchange buildings ONT Optical Network Terminal A GPON network equipment installed in the customer premise that provides for the delivery of UFB services.
 PE Poly Ethylene RGW Residential Gateway Equipment installed in the premise connected to the ONT which is used to centralise communications.
 ROW Rights of Way More than one premises with separate ownership sharing a common access to the public roads.
-RSP Regional Service Provider Telecommunication companies who use Chorus' optical fibre network to create retail UFB-based services which are sold to residents, businesses, schools and health premises.
+RSP Regional Service Provider Telecommunication companies who use Chorus' optical fibre network to create retail UFB- based services which are sold to residents, businesses, schools and health premises.
 Ribbonet An Ericsson System consisting of microducts and cables used by Chorus for the optical fibre distribution network.
 SDU Single Dwelling Unit A premises which has a single customer connections Service Lead A Service Lead is a cable that connects from the Chorus distribution network to a single premises.
 The Service Lead can be a Drop Cable or an Indoor Cable.
 TER Telecoms Equipment Room A location in an MDU where the lead-in cable terminates into an I-FFP and where the IBDN converges.
 TSG The Subdivision Group The Chorus contact point for property developers.
 Refer to the Chorus website www.chorus.co.nz for more details TV Television UFB Ultra-Fast Broadband FTTP broadband service providing high speed internet connectivity.
 UPS Uninterrupted Power Supply Battery pack which provides backup power supply to keep critical devices powered in the event of a power outage.
 UTP Unshielded Twisted Pair A type of twisted pair copper cabling used for carrying transmission signals VOD Video On Demand Video service where the end user is able to order videos on demand.
 VoIP Voice Over IP A methodology for the delivery of voice communication over IP network such as the internet.

-Multi Dwelling Unit (MDU)
+2. Multi Dwelling Unit (MDU)

-1.4.
+2.1.
 MDU Lead-In Infrastructure